 Q: What’s your biggest weakness or thing you need to work on?

 A: “I need to work on hitting.
-Every good baseball player needs to be able to hit the ball, especially with every increase in the level of competition.
+Every good baseball player needs to be able to hit the ball, especially with every increase in the level of competition, i just need to practice more with the baseball pitching training device.
 I’ve improved my hitting each season and this past offseason, I reconstructed my whole stance and worked on my mechanics so I can hit the ball harder and pick up extra-base hits.”